Guidance on Human Subjects Protections Considerations Related to COVID-19

 If your plan to ship investigational drug to subjects is not described in your IRB-approved study, and your plan to ship is only temporary to reduce risks to subjects during the pandemic, you should inform the IRB of this activity at the time of the next continuing review.
 However, if you plan to make this a permanent solution, you must submit an amendment to the IRB.
 Please note: drugs may not be shipped to subjects if there are immediate side effects for which subjects need to be monitored.

 Can I collect data and conduct follow-up procedures with subjects by telephone or video-conference instead of in-person data collection?

 Yes.
 This minimizes the COVID-19 related risks to subjects.

 If conducting the visit using a video conferencing application, try to use a HIPAA-compliant application licensed by CHOP.
 Skype, Bluejeans, WebEx, and Vidyo are all HIPAA-compliant applications offered at CHOP.
 Vidyo should only be used for clinical encounters.
-If you plan to bill for a research visit conducted through telemedicine, please review CTFM’s guidance for registering telemedicine encounters.
+As the hospital now allows in person visits, an amendment should be submitted to include this option in the protocol (unless the approved materials already allow for this).
+If you plan to bill for a research visit conducted remotely, please review CTFM’s guidance for registering remote study visits.